SCWDS Veterinary Extern Program

 - The time period(s) preferred for the externship.

 - A letter sent from the academic dean at his/her college indicating approval of the externship.

 - Extern Registration Form: Some institutions have recently required that we fill out a form to officially register you as an extern.
 Please ask your Academic Dean or Curriculum Coordinator about this form and inform us as soon as possible if that is the case.
 If such form is required, we ask that you use the information on this website to fill out as much of the program description as you can, use Dr. Nemeth's contact details where it calls for information on the program coordinator, and then send the form to Dr. Nemeth (along with your application materials) to be edited, signed and returned to your institution.
 We ask that you give us processing time of at least four weeks from your application deadline.

 At the time of approval of the externship

 Some veterinary schools/colleges require that a student is evaluated during the externship.
 If that is the case with your school, please bring your evaluation forms and requirements with you and ensure that all forms are completed prior to the completion of the externship by meeting with the externship coordinator.
 Forms will not be completed after a student has departed.

 The length of externship is flexible but must be at least 3 weeks and should not exceed 12 weeks.

 Enrollment in the Externship Program

 Once an invitation for an externship is extended, the student must make arrangements to be enrolled in an appropriate fashion in his/her college.
-Students cannot participate in the SCWDS externship program during their between-term break or “free time” without special permission of Dr. Hernandez.
+Students cannot participate in the SCWDS externship program during their between-term break or "free time" without special permission of Dr. Nemeth.
 A faculty member from the veterinary college of origin should be designated as responsible for the conduct of the extern.
 Each participant should have his/her own health insurance.